workbydivyanshu/p-stream/.github/CONTRIBUTING.md

 - KISS - Keep It Simple Soldier! - Simple code makes readable and efficient code!
 - Follow standard best practices for TypeScript and React.
-- Keep as much as possible to the style of sudo-flix.
+- Keep as much as possible to the style of P-Stream.
 Look around our codebase to familiarise yourself with how we do things!
 - Ensure to take note of the ESLint errors and warnings! **Do not ignore them!** They are there for a reason.
 - Test, test, test!
 Make sure you thoroughly test the features you are contributing.

 ### Language Contributions
-Language contributions help sudo-flix massively, allowing people worldwide to use our app!
+Language contributions help P-Stream massively, allowing people worldwide to use our app!

-1. Create a new langague json file
-2. Implement the langague file into settings
-3. Thats it make a PR
+We use Weblate for crowdsourcing our translations.
+[Click here to go to our translation tool.](https://docs.pstream.mov/links/weblate)

+1. First make sure you make an account. (click the link above)
+2. Click the language you want to help translate, if it's not listed you can click the plus top left to add a new language.
+3. In the top right of the screen, click "translate"
+4. Here you will be prompted a key to translate, fill in a translation and proceed to the next item by pressing "save and continue".
+5. Thats all there is to it, every translation will eventually come through and be pushed with an update.
+This usually doesn't take longer than a week.